roshandatadive/project-roodha/job_worker_planner/jobwork-s3-iac/README.md

-JobWork Planner – S3 Application Storage (IaC) Overview
+JobWork Planner – Secure S3 Storage (Infrastructure as Code)

+Overview
 This module provisions a secure, private Amazon S3 bucket using AWS CDK (Python) for the JobWork Planner SaaS application.

-The bucket is designed to store application-owned files only, such as:

-Purchase Orders (POs)

-Part drawings

-CSV exports and reports
+The bucket is used only for application data such as Purchase Orders (POs), part drawings, and CSV exports.

-The infrastructure is created using Infrastructure as Code (IaC) to ensure:
+The infrastructure is created using Infrastructure as Code (IaC) to ensure consistency, security, and production readiness across environments.

-Consistency across environments

-Security by default

-Production readiness

-Why Amazon S3?
+Why Amazon S3

-Amazon S3 was chosen because it provides:

-Highly durable and scalable object storage
+Amazon S3 was chosen because it provides highly durable and scalable object storage, strong security controls using IAM, native support for browser uploads via pre-signed URLs, and lifecycle policies for cost optimization.

-Native support for private buckets

-Tight integration with IAM roles

-Support for pre-signed URLs (secure browser uploads)

-Lifecycle policies for cost optimization

-This makes it ideal for a multi-tenant SaaS application.
+This makes S3 suitable for a multi-tenant SaaS application.

-Key Design Principles
-1. Private-by-Default Security
+Security Model

-The S3 bucket is NOT public
+The S3 bucket is completely private.

-All public access is blocked using:
+All public access is blocked using AWS public access block settings.

-Block Public ACLs

-Block Public Policies

-Restrict Public Buckets
+Server-side encryption (AES-256) is enabled.

-HTTPS is enforced for all requests
+HTTPS is enforced for all requests.

-Result:
-Only the application can access the bucket.
+As a result, no file is publicly accessible and only the application can access the bucket.

-2. IAM Role–Based Access (No Access Keys)
+Access Control Using IAM Roles

-The bucket is accessed only via IAM roles
+The application accesses S3 using IAM roles only, without access keys.
 Two roles are created:

-Lambda Role – for backend APIs
+Lambda role for backend APIs

-EC2 Role – for app servers
+EC2 role for application servers

-No access keys are stored anywhere

-Result:
-Follows AWS security best practices.
+Each role follows the principle of least privilege and is allowed to list the bucket and get, put, or delete objects.

-3. Multi-Tenant Object Key Strategy
+Multi-Tenant Object Structure

-Files are stored using the following prefix structure:
+All files follow this object key structure:

 tenant_id/module/yyyy/mm/dd/filename

 Example:
 T001/uploads/2025/12/10/po_1234.pdf

-This ensures:

-Clear tenant isolation

-Easy filtering and reporting

-Scalability for future analytics
+This structure ensures tenant isolation, easy filtering, and scalability.

-4. Browser Uploads Using Pre-Signed URLs
+Browser Uploads Using Pre-Signed URLs

-The bucket allows PUT operations via pre-signed URLs
+The bucket supports browser uploads using pre-signed PUT URLs.

-CORS is configured to allow:

-PUT, GET, HEAD
+CORS is configured to allow PUT, GET, and HEAD methods.

-Files can be uploaded directly from the browser without exposing AWS credentials

-Flow:
+Upload flow:

 Backend generates a pre-signed URL

-Browser uploads file directly to S3
+Browser uploads the file directly to S3

 Backend never handles raw file data

-5. Versioning & Lifecycle Management
+Versioning and Lifecycle Management

-Versioning is enabled

-Protects against accidental overwrites/deletes

-Lifecycle rules
+Bucket versioning is enabled to protect against accidental deletion or overwrite.

-Transition files to cheaper storage after 30 days
+Lifecycle rules are configured to transition objects to cheaper storage after 30 days and optionally expire them after 365 days.

-Expire files after 365 days (configurable)

-Result:
-Cost-efficient long-term storage.

 What This Stack Creates

-✅ Private S3 bucket for app files
+A private S3 bucket for application files

+IAM roles for EC2 and Lambda access

-✅ CORS configuration for browser uploads
+CORS configuration for browser uploads

-✅ IAM roles with least-privilege access

-✅ Encryption at rest (AES-256)
+Encryption at rest

-✅ Versioning enabled
+Versioning enabled

-✅ Lifecycle policies
+Lifecycle rules for cost optimization

-✅ CloudFormation outputs for integration
+CloudFormation outputs for integration

 Project Structure
-jobwork-s3-iac/
-│
-├── app.py                     # CDK app entry point
-├── s3_bucket_stack.py          # S3 bucket + IAM roles definition
-├── presign_upload_test.py      # Pre-signed URL upload test script
-├── requirements.txt
+jobwork-s3-iac

+app.py

+s3_bucket_stack.py

+presign_upload_test.py

-├── cdk.json
+cdk.json

+requirements.txt

-├── README.md
+README.md
-└── jobwork_s3_iac/

-Deployment Instructions
+Deployment Steps

-1. Install dependencies
-pip install -r requirements.txt
+Install dependencies using pip install -r requirements.txt

-2. Bootstrap CDK (one-time per account/region)
-cdk bootstrap aws://<account-id>/<region>
+Bootstrap CDK using cdk bootstrap aws://account-id/region

-3. Deploy the stack
-cdk deploy S3BucketStack
+Deploy the stack using cdk deploy S3BucketStack

 Validation Performed

-The following were verified after deployment:
+After deployment, the following were verified:

-Bucket exists in correct region
+Bucket exists in the correct region

 Public access is fully blocked